 Pros, Cons and Pitfalls

-The biggest roadblock to universal implementation of decentralized identities is the current low adoption rate of blockchain technology.
+The biggest roadblock to the universal implementation of decentralized identities is the current low adoption rate of blockchain technology.
 Only 1 percent of CFOs across the globe have already deployed blockchain in their organizations, and just 8 percent have short-term plans in the works.
 Thirty-four percent have no interest whatsoever, which could make global interoperability impossible if the outlook doesn’t change.

 • Putting control of identifying information back into users’ hands